Integrate semantic model with Power BI¶

 Following is a brief description of each:

-- public_productaffinity.Report: This folder holds contains
+public_productaffinity.Report: This folder contains

 definition.pbir

-file related to the report definition in Power BI.
-This file defines the visual representation of data, such as tables and charts, without storing actual data.
-It connects the semantic model and data sources to create the report views. - public-productaffinity.SemanticModel: This folder contains files that define the underlying data model for your Power BI project.
-The Semantic Model is crucial in managing how Power BI interacts with data and setting up relationships, hierarchies, and measures.
+public_productaffinity.SemanticModel: This folder contains files that define the underlying data model for Power BI project.
+The semantic model plays a crucial role in managing how Power BI interacts with data, setting up relationships, and measures.

 .pbip